-You need to employ mobile devices for your frontline staff to report incidents, communicate with teammates, and be able to effectively execute protocols to handle.
+You need to employ mobile devices for your frontline staff to report incidents, communicate with teammates, and be able to execute protocols-to-handle effectively.

 You need them to eliminate the stress of having to remember.

-You’ve trained your staff on a lengthy list of defined processes, procedures, and protocols to handle but when it comes time to execute, staff reverts to reactive methods.
+You’ve trained your staff on a lengthy list of defined processes, procedures, and protocols to handle, but when it comes time to execute, team reverts to reactive methods.

-When they’re ‘on’ and required to take action, it can be a scary experience for your staff, even if they’re trained.
+When they’re on and required to act, it can be a scary experience for your staff, even if they’re trained.

-But, when you put mobile devices into their hands, you instantly reduce their fear of being able to execute because they have a tool to help them maximize their effectiveness.
+But, when you put mobile devices into their hands, you instantly reduce their fear of being able to execute because they have a mechanism to help them maximize their effectiveness.